 Since your baby acquired more mobility, everything around him is a new world to be explored.
-Your little one will move quickly towards objects that attract his attention, not always safe ones.
-Your little one will begin to stand up with the support of a small table or a chair; and naturally, small stumbles and falls will increase during this period.
+Your little one will move quickly towards objects that attract his attention, and they will not always be safe ones.
+Your little one will begin to stand up with the support of a small table or a chair, and, naturally, small stumbles and falls will increase during this period.
 Don’t worry, the distance between your baby and the floor is quite small.

 Now, despite knowing that falls are very common, don’t forget to baby-proof your home.
 Remember:

-• Finally, crawl around the room, see the place at your baby’s point of view and verifying that you have not forgotten anything.
+- Finally, crawl around the room, see the place at your baby’s point of view, and verify that you have not forgotten anything.

 Now your baby is ready to explore freely and learn that a small stumble shouldn’t stop him.
 Happy explorations!